Brooklyn solutions logo

 Conclusion and Further Resources

-Governance, Risk, and Compliance (GRC) is far more than a corporate buzzword – it’s a critical capability for any organization that wants to achieve its objectives responsibly and sustainably.
+Governance, Risk, and Compliance (GRC) is far more than a corporate buzzword, it’s a critical capability for any organisation that wants to achieve its objectives responsibly and sustainably.
 By integrating governance processes, risk management practices, and compliance efforts, GRC helps break down silos and create a holistic view of the enterprise’s health.
 A well-implemented GRC program supports better decision-making, reduces surprises and losses, ensures legal and ethical obligations are met, and builds trust with stakeholders from customers to regulators.
-In essence, GRC enables what OCEG calls “Principled Performance” – pursuing profit and growth while maintaining integrity, accountability, and resilience.
+In essence, GRC enables what OCEG calls “Principled Performance” , pursuing profit and growth while maintaining integrity, accountability, and resilience.

-For business and technology professionals looking to strengthen GRC in their organizations, here are a few suggestions for further reading and resources:
+For business and technology professionals looking to strengthen GRC in their organisations, here are a few suggestions for further reading and resources:

 • OCEG “Red Book” GRC Capability Model: The OCEG framework is a foundational resource for understanding integrated GRC best practices.
 It provides process guidance and a unified vocabulary for GRC that you can adapt in your organization.
 OCEG also offers certifications (like GRC Professional) and a library of resources for GRC professionals.